Publishing content that's useful to your current audience - and potential future customers - is a no-brainer.

 1. Guide Content

-Whatever you choose to write about, make sure it's detailed (1,000 plus) and accompanied by plenty of images or videos.
+Whatever you choose to write about, make sure it's detailed and accompanied by plenty of images or videos.

 Infographics don't just look cool, they also present information in an easy-to-digest way.

-Yes, they take time (and money) to create but people are 50 TIMES more likely to share an image on social media compared to a normal article.
+Yes, they take time to create but people are 50 TIMES more likely to share an image on social media compared to a normal article.

-If you've got the resources, definitely consider using this tactic as part of your content marketing arsenal.
+If you've got the resources, definitely use this tactic as part of your content marketing strategy.

 3. List Posts